 Keeping workers safe in times of change

 In the way significant changes made to machinery and electrical installations are subject to compliance and re-assessment, the same applies to personal protective equipment (PPE) provided to operators and staff.
+This has been challenged further with the impact of Covid-19.
+This has created the need for change and organisations to operate their sites safely for employees with the addition of social distancing measures.
 Ascertaining that the PPE provides the correct level of protection, as well as ensuring, as the process could now be considered ‘new’, that the PPE complies with the current standards, is required.

 One example of change in this area is the European Glove Legislation in 2016.
 The standard specifies the testing, marking and performance levels required for gloves protecting against mechanical risks such as abrasion, blade cut, tear, puncture and where relevant, impact.
 A revision to this legislation involved a new test being introduced to determine cut protection, with the cut test being designed to be a more realistic representation of a cut injury, using a straight blade to perform one cut at a constant speed and force.